• Skip to primary navigation

 Effective active ingredients

-Active ingredientHow it worksPossible drawbacks
+Active ingredientHow does it work?Possible drawbacks

-Benzoyl peroxideKills acne-causing bacteria, removes excess oil and dead skin cellsMay irritate sensitive skin; may bleach hair and clothing
+Benzoyl peroxideKills acne-causing bacteria; removes excess oil and dead skin cellsMay irritate sensitive skin; may bleach hair and clothing

 Salicylic acidPrevents pores from cloggingMild stinging, irritation

-AHAs: glycolic and lactic acidRemoves dead skin cells and reduces inflammation; stimulates the growth of new skinMild irritation, stinging; increased photosensitivity
+AHAs: glycolic and lactic acidRemoves dead skin cells and reduces inflammation; stimulates collagen productionMild irritation, stinging; increased photosensitivity

 Benzoyl peroxide